YadaYuki/nand2tetris-golang/jackcompiler/README.md

 ## How to work

-### Generate  intermediate code from Jack Program
+### Compile Jack Program to intermediate language code.

-You can generate intermediate code from jack program by running:
+You can compile jack program by running:

 ```
 $ go run main.go {path to Jack File or Dir}